Stephanie Woollard

-Stephanie Bridget Woollard OAM is an Australian social entrepreneur and the founder of Seven Women, a social enterprise based in Nepal that provides skills training and employment for women with disabilities and other marginalised groups.
+Stephanie Bridget Woollard is an Australian social entrepreneur and the founder of Seven Women, a social enterprise based in Nepal that provides skills training and employment for women with disabilities and other marginalised groups.

 She has received the Medal of the Order of Australia and the Rotary International Responsible Business Award for her work in community development.

 Early life and education

 Woollard was born in Melbourne, Australia.
 She developed an interest in community development during her early adulthood.

 At the age of 22, she visited Kathmandu, where she met a group of seven women with disabilities producing handicrafts for income.

 She later studied at Uppsala University in Sweden as a Rotary Peace Fellow, completing a master's degree in Peace and Conflict Studies in 2015.

 Career

-Seven Women

 Woollard founded Seven Women in 2006 as a vocational training initiative for women with disabilities in Nepal.
 The organisation expanded from handicraft production to include literacy classes, skills training, and employment programs.

 By the late 2010s, Seven Women had trained or supported more than 5,000 women across Nepal, according to independent media reporting.